ibexa/documentation-developer/docs/community_resources/support_maintenance_faq.md

 In order to avoid merge conflicts on important configuration settings during upgrades, moving as much as possible of your configuration to your own files can be a good idea.

-All project-specific parameters should be kept in separate files, e.g. configuration for Landing Page Blocks could be placed in `landing_page_blocks.yaml` which should be imported in `config/ezplatform.yaml`:
+All project-specific parameters should be kept in separate files.
+For example, configuration for Landing Page Blocks could be placed in `config/packages/landing_page_blocks.yaml`.
+You can also place it in `config/landing_page_blocks.yaml`, which should be imported in `config/ezplatform.yaml`:

     ```yaml
     imports:
-        - { resource: landing_page_blocks.yaml }
+        - { resource: ../landing_page_blocks.yaml }
     ```

 #### How can I implement authentication in an eZ Platform-based project?